enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

-## 6. Connect to the Disk Station with Enclave
+## 6. Connect to the NAS with Enclave

 Your Enclave container is starting up and will enrol to your account, within a 1 or 2 seconds your Enclave container will be happily humming away in the background.
 Let's create a connection to another system running Enclave.